 The information will be kept securely, and will be kept no longer than necessary.

 If the college has valid reason to believe that the student, or any person acting on behalf of the student, has provided false information, neglected to mention relevant information, made any misrepresentation and/or provided counterfeit or forged documents in respect to an application for a place at the college, the college has the full authority to cross verify the circumstance in all possible means.

 If the college suspects that fraud may have taken place, it is required to cancel a student's application, withdraw any offer of a place and revoke the student’s status.
 Students may be required to provide further information or documentation as requested by the college, in relation to their application or student status.

-If the college concludes that fraud has taken place, it is entitled to share information with appropriate outside agencies, which will/may proceed with whatever further legal action is deemed necessary, depending on the significance of the situation.
+If the college concludes that fraud has taken place, it is entitled to share information with appropriate external agencies, which will/may proceed with whatever further legal action is deemed necessary, depending on the respective situation.

 Attendance and Punctuality Policy:

 - Student attendance is expected to be 100% for all timetabled activities.

 - Students are expected to be on time for all timetabled activities.